rswanare/gitreporahul/README.md

 2. Take the git clone of the repository.
 3. Go to the directory of repository where pom exist, open the command prompt on the directory.
 4. Run command: "mvn spring-boot:run".
 After execution of this command weather application started listening on port 8080.
 *Use link http://localhost:8080/weather-app/login to connect to the application.
-Refer @Application Userguide
+Refer @Application Userguide For more details.

 ### Application Userguide
 1. Go to login page http://localhost:8080/weather-app/login